Interstate 39: Wisconsin

 In Wisconsin, the highway was officially designated in 1992.
 In October 1993, the American Association of State Highway and Transportation Officials (AASHTO) established part of I-39 in its northern section between Rockford and Rib Mountain, Wisconsin, then designated I-39 along existing portions of I-90, I-94, and US 51.
 However, this part of the highway was not marked as I-39 for another four years, primarily because the Wisconsin Department of Transportation (WisDOT) had to reconstruct the interchange connecting I-90 and I-94 with WIS 78 near Portage.
 Signs denoting I-39 were placed along the highway in Wisconsin until 1996, when the section between Portage and Rib Mountain (near Wausau) received its signs.
 This occurred after then–Governor Tommy Thompson designated the stretch between Portage and Wausau in 1996 after a five-year push to get the Interstate designation approved.
 The remaining segment along I-90/I-94 was not signed for I-39 until late 1998.
 The section between the I-90/I-94 interchange and US 51's interchange in Portage was previously a part of WIS 78.
 That route was truncated back to its current terminus when the Interstate's designation went into effect.
 The designation of I-39 violated Wisconsin's rule of not having any state trunk highway number duplicated—Interstate, US, or state—as WIS 39 already existed.

+In the 2020s, the entire I-39 corridor was designated as an Alternative Fuel Corridor for electric vehicles.